 “Philippine investors remain optimistic about investing at home with the sentiment index for domestic investment at 59, the highest in Asia”, said Manulife in the Q2 edition of its Investor Sentiment Index.

-They added that Philippine investors are also the most bullish on Canada and Japan with regards to growth, with 19% believing that the Japanese economy will be the fastest growing in the next two years, followed by Canada, China and Australia.
-“This contrasts markedly with the average Asia investor, 27% of whom expect China’s economy to grow fastest, followed by much lower expectations for Japan, Australia and Canada”, said Manulife.
+They added that Philippine investors are also the most bullish on Canada and Japan with regards to growth.
+19% of investors believe the Japanese economy will be the fastest growing in the next two years, followed by Canada, China and Australia.
+“This contrasts markedly with the average Asia investor, 27% of whom expect China’s economy to grow fastest, followed by much lower expectations for Japan, Australia and Canada”.

 In the most recent survey, Indonesian investors were the second most bullish in Asia.
 They scored 57 on the sentiment index.
 Malaysians were a more distant third at 47.
 Investors in Singapore registered at 15, the Japanese at 14, while the Chinese scored 11.